What are College Orientations? | Everything You Need to Know

 3. Explore the campus resources

-As a college student, you will have access to various resources of the colleges such as cultural centres, career services, libraries, and more.
-While you are attending the orientation programme, make sure to keep checking these campus resources so that these can be used later while attending the classes.
+As college student, you will have access to various resources of colleges such as cultural centres, career services, libraries and more.
+While you are attending orientation programe - make sure to keep checking these campus resources so that these can be used later while attending the classes.

 4. Explore the options

-At orientation, there will be a lot of information about different clubs you can be a part of.
-So it is a great opportunity to figure out what you will be getting involved in.
+At orientation - there will be lots of information about different clubs you can be part of.
+So it is great opportunity to figure out what you will be getting involved in.
 If your school is big on sorority or fraternity life, orientation will have some informal activities going on and you will probably be able to speak with some sorority representatives.
 This will help you learn how to register and what some of the different sororities are like.

 5. Be actively social

-Remember that everyone is as new to the college as you are and probably is just as nervous about meeting people.
-Everyone wants to make friends, to interact with others as much as they can.
-Try starting a conversation with someone you have never met.
+Every newly admitted student is as new to college as you are and also as nervous about meeting people as you are.
+Everyone present wants to make friends and interact with others as much as they can.
+So try starting conversation with someone you have never met.
 There will be plenty of activities provided by orientation leaders to help all get to know each other.

 Once you are out socializing, make sure to talk to a lot of people rather than just to your core peer group.
-If there is an option, stay overnight at the dorm instead of staying at a hotel.
-It will give you another opportunity to bond with your classmates and a chance to experience what it is like to live on campus.
+If there is option - stay overnight at dorm instead of staying at hotel.
+It will give you another opportunity to bond with your classmates and chance to experience what it is like to live on campus.

-Entering a college opens new horizons.
-Getting enrolled in a college abroad means you will be entering a new community.
-So, it is important to know the community.
-During the orientation programme, you may get time to explore the off-campus.
-Go to a nearby café or a restaurant and explore the surroundings.
+Entering college opens new horizons.
+Getting enrolled in college abroad means you will be entering new community.
+So, it is important to know community.
+During orientation programe, you may get time to explore off-campus.
+Go to nearby café or restaurant and explore surroundings.
 This will be the community where you will spend some of your years, so it is better to be aware of it well in advance.

 What Happens in College Orientation FAQs